NVIDIA/aistore/docs/performance.md

 ```

-> Note as well that `aisloader` is fully StatsD-enabled - the metrics can be formwarded to any StatsD-compliant backend for visualization and further analysis.
+Note as well that `aisloader` is fully StatsD-enabled - collected metrics can be formwarded to any StatsD-compliant backend for visualization and further analysis.